ymoslem/WLAC/README.md

 ```
 ct2-opus-mt-converter --model_dir opus_model --quantization int8 --output_dir ct2_model
 ```
 3. Translate using the output CTranslate2 model.
-Note that SentencePiece tokenization models can be found in the original OPUS model directory.
+Note that SentencePiece tokenization models `source.spm` and target.spm` can be found in the original OPUS model directory.

 ## Translation with CTranslate2